jasperng-nus/tp/docs/UserGuide.md

 e.g. `Software` will return a Company with name `Software XYZ` as well as a Company with tag `Software Engineer`.
 * Only Companies/Tags or its words **beginning with** the keyword will be returned. e.g. `Test` will return `Test Engineer` or `QA Tester`, but not `QATester`.
-* If there is a space in the keyword, it searches for a substring match with the whole word e.g. `Software Engineer` will return `Software Engineering` but not `Software Developer` or `Staff Engineer`.
+* If there is a space in the keyword, it searches for a substring that matches with the whole word e.g. `Software Engineer` will return `Software Engineering` but not `Software Developer` or `Staff Engineer`.

 Examples: